Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 Consider your physical ability to undertake the Hajj.
 Extreme weather conditions are likely.
 Health risks might increase in large crowds.
 See your doctor before travelling.

-If you have a disability, be prepared for different accessibility standards to Australia.
+If you have a disability, be prepared for accessibility standards to be different to those in Australia.

 Laws and customs

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
-You may be prevented from leaving the country until issues are resolved.
+Authorities may prevent you from leaving the country until issues are resolved.

 The following acts are prohibited: